In this article

 Per diem rates and incidental expenses

-Determine the daily allowance you'll provide employees for meals and minor expenses during business travel.
-This requires setting up per diem rates that may vary by location or role and defining the types of incidental expenses that are reimbursable, such as local transportation, tips, and internet access.
+Make sure to clearly define the daily allowance you provide employees for meals and minor expenses during business travel.
+Per diem rates may vary by location or role, but you also need to define the types of incidental expenses that are covered by the per diem, like local transportation, gratuities, and internet access.

 Insurance and liability

-This section will typically outline what travel insurance coverage your company offers to employees, such as emergency medical, medical evacuation, lost baggage, and so on.
-It may require employees to purchase supplemental insurance when traveling to higher risk destinations.
-Specifics should be given on how to file claims, submit documentation, and report any covered incidents that occur during business travel.
+This section typically outlines what travel insurance coverage your company offers to employees, such as emergency medical, medical evacuation, or for lost baggage, especially if your team needs to purchase supplemental insurance for international travel or when traveling to higher risk destinations.
+Provide specifics on how to file claims, submit documentation, and report any covered incidents that occur during business travel.

 Ground transportation

-This part lays out policies and procedures related to rental car usage, such as mileage reimbursement rates and documentation needed if an employee opts to use their personal vehicle for business travel purposes.
-Typically, finance teams set daily or per-trip spending limits set for ground transportation costs to keep expenses reasonable.
-Many companies require employees to use preferred rental car vendors or take advantage of pre-negotiated corporate rates.
+This part lays out policies and procedures for rental car usage and mileage reimbursement rates and documentation needed if an employee opts to use a personal vehicle for business travel.
+Set daily or per-trip spending limits set for ground transportation costs to keep expenses reasonable, and consider preferred rental car vendors to take advantage of pre-negotiated corporate rates.

 Simplify your expense management with Ramp